Optimization Algorithms as Robust Feedback Controllers

 Physical plants are generally subject to limited actuator capabilities, simply due to the fact that any realistic system is bound by the laws of physics and can handle only signals of finite power.
 Such actuation limits can often be modeled as input saturation of control signal.
 At a physical level, such saturation is, for example, the result of mechanical constraints, or it can be observed in electric circuits involving diodes and other semi-conducting devices.
-From a systems perspective, low-level controllers that protect devices and subsystems from operating outside of a safe zone of operating conditions can also be modeled as saturation.
+From a systems perspective, low-level controllers that protect devices and subsystems from operating outside of a safe zone of conditions can also be modeled as saturation.

-In an optimization context, these actuation limits translate into constraints on the control inputs.
-In \cref{eq:basic_prob} these constraints are collected by the expression $u \in \calU$.

 The nature of these constraints implies that they cannot be violated at any point in time.
-Considering the constraint enforcement possibilities from \cref{sec:cstr_sum}, it makes sense to model saturation as a projection onto the set of feasible inputs with the key property that the projection is naturally ``evaluated'' and applied by the physical system.
+Given the constraint enforcement possibilities from \cref{sec:cstr_sum}, it makes sense to model saturation as a projection onto the set of feasible inputs with the key property that the projection is naturally ``evaluated'' and applied by the physical system.

-This property creates the possibility to outsource the handling of these constraints from the controller to the plant and thus reduce computational requirements and the need for exact modeling of these constraints, which can be time-varying and/or unknown.
+This property creates the possibility of outsourcing the handling of these constraints from the controller to the plant and thus reduces computational requirements and the need for exact modeling of these constraints, which can be time-varying and/or unknown.

-For discrete-time feedback-based optimization schemes such as those in \cite{bernsteinOnlinePrimalDualMethods2019,dallaneseOptimalPowerFlow2018,ganOnlineGradientAlgorithm2016}, this model-free constraint handling by saturation is relatively straightforward, under the assumption that the saturated control signal is measured and available within one sampling interval.
+For discrete-time feedback-based optimization schemes such as those in \cite{bernsteinOnlinePrimalDualMethods2019,dallaneseOptimalPowerFlow2018,ganOnlineGradientAlgorithm2016,simpson-porcoLowGainStabilityProjected2022}, this model-free constraint handling by saturation is relatively straightforward (at least for gradient descent with standard Euclidean metric), under the assumption that the saturated control signal is measured and available within one sampling interval.
 In this case, it is possible to simply add the control increment to the measured saturated control signal of the preceding sampling interval.